Azure/aad-pod-identity/docs/readmes/README.troubleshooting.md

 ### Ignoring azure identity \<podns\>/\<podname\>, error: Invalid resource id: "", must match /subscriptions/\<subid\>/resourcegroups/\<resourcegroup\>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/\<name\>

-If you are using MIC v1.6.0+, you will need to ensure the correct captialization of `AzureIdentity` and `AzureIdentityBinding` fields.
+If you are using MIC v1.6.0+, you will need to ensure the correct capitalization of `AzureIdentity` and `AzureIdentityBinding` fields.
 For more information, please refer to [this section](../../README.md#v160-breaking-change).